suralc/pvra/README.md

-____If you are looking for a battle-tested library with a cleaner architecture and more functionality you should head over to [llaville/php-compat-info](https://github.com/llaville/php-compat-info).____
+____If you are looking for a battle-tested library with a cleaner architecture and more functionality you may find your library of choice at [llaville/php-compat-info](https://github.com/llaville/php-compat-info) for now.____

 # Php Version Requirement Analyser